 "So we do have free will, then?
 On this earth?"
 The old woman managed to remember to speak without speaking this time.
 It was even easy to do so, easier than forcing her tired body to bend to her commands once more.

-The Angel shook her head, her blonde mop swaying, blonde highlights reflecting the unearthly glory which surrounded and illuminated her.
-Her smile took on a wry aspect at odds with her heavenly origins.
+The Angel shook her head, her blonde mop swaying, golden highlights reflecting the unearthly glory which surrounded and illuminated her.
+Her smile took on a knowing aspect entirely at odds with her heavenly origins.

 "No one, um, Above, shall we say, controls your destiny.
 Or anyone else's.
 With a very few exceptions."
 The Angel's face drew grave, "So, I ask again, tell me about your life."